wordswords/dotfiles/README.md

 ## Productivity Shortcuts

-The more you can use the keyboard and not a pointing device, the faster you will be, and the less ergonomics problems you will have.
+The more you can use the keyboard and not a pointing device, the faster you will be, and the less ergonomic problems you will have.

 ### Tmux shortcuts: